About Allergies

 Allergies are very common, affecting about 1 in 3 New Zealanders at some time in their lives.

-An allergy occurs when a person’s immune system over-reacts to substances called allergens in the environment.
+An allergy occurs when a person’s immune system overreacts to substances called allergens in the environment.

 Common allergens include house dust mites, grasses, pollen, pets, foods, some medications, insect stings, latex and moulds.
+To find out more about airborne allergens such as pollen, click here.

 Once you develop a sensitivity to an allergen, an allergic response is set off every time you are exposed to the allergens that affect you.
 Allergies are often a part of the cause of conditions such as hay fever, eczema and asthma.